Trump continues to muddy the waters on whether documents seized from Mar-a-Lago are classified - KTVZ

 “The Government again presupposes that the documents it claims are classified are, in fact, classified and their segregation is inviolable.
 However, the Government has not yet proven this critical fact,” the Trump filing said.

+Courts, including the US Supreme Court, have typically deferred to government assertions about whether information is too sensitive for disclosure.

-The new filing comes after Trump’s lawyers on Monday evening told the senior judge serving as special master that they did not want to disclose at this point, for the special master review, specific information about whether the documents were declassified.
+The new Trump filing comes after his lawyers on Monday evening told the senior judge serving as special master that they did not want to disclose at this point, for the special master review, specific information about whether the documents were declassified.

 Trump has claimed in media interviews that he declassified the documents from his White House he took back to his Florida home, but his attorneys have stopped well short of making such an assertion in court.